2.6.7 The Info Window

 - In some contests and entry categories, there is a second timer or counter display to help you comply with contest rules for band changes when there are band change time limits or counters.
-If there is a band change time limit, this timer counts down in minutes and seconds from the first QSO logged on a new band.
+If there is a band change time limit, this timer counts down in minutes and seconds from the beginning of the clock minute after the first QSO logged on a new band.
 The band change timer does not start until the first band change of the contest.
 The background color changes to pale green once the required time limit has been reached and the counter has reached 0:00.

 If the contest and category has a limit on the number of band changes per hour, instead of the second timer there is a band change counter.
 This band change counter has a "stop light" (red/yellow/green) colored background, to warn the operator when nearing or exceeding the allowed number of band changes in the current clock hour.

 - There may also be a mult-run indicator that displays MULT or RUN in the Multi-One category or "1" or "2" in the Multi-Two category.
 The Multiplier or Run status for this station can be toggled with the key combination Ctrl+Alt+M.